espressif/esp-idf/docs/en/api-reference/system/sleep_modes.rst

 -------------------

 - :example:`protocols/sntp`: the implementation of basic functionality of Deep-sleep, where ESP module is periodically waken up to retrieve time from NTP server.
-- :example:`wifi/power_save`: the implementation of Wi-Fi Modem-sleep example.
+- :example:`wifi/power_save`: the usage of Wi-Fi Modem-sleep mode and automatic Light-sleep feature to maintain Wi-Fi connections.

 .. only:: SOC_BT_SUPPORTED

-    - :example:`bluetooth/nimble/power_save`: the implementation of Bluetooth Modem-sleep example.
+    - :example:`bluetooth/nimble/power_save`: the usage of Bluetooth Modem-sleep mode and automatic Light-sleep feature to maintain Bluetooth connections.

 .. only:: SOC_ULP_SUPPORTED